-Fund Category Fund-of-Funds Base Currency RM Currency Class RM Class Financial Year End 31 August Launch Date 7 June 2007 Investment Objective The Fund aims to provide long-term capital appreciation and sustainable inco collective investment schemes, namely REITs and infrastructure funds/ trusts Note: Any material change to the Fund's investment objective would require Uni d investment in other Investment Policy and Strategy The Fund invests in REITs and infrastructure funds/ trusts that are listed on A focuses on REITs that have historically generated regular income and also expotential for capital growth.
-In evaluating the suitability of a REIT, the Fund M but not limited to, the underlying property of the REIT, performance of the RE The underlying assets of infrastructure funds/ trusts will comprise of listed econ but are not limited to utilities, transportation/ logistics and communication Utilities include facilities for the recycling, treatment, distribution and supply generation, transmission, distribution and supply of electricity and gas.
-Transportation/ logistics include toll roads, railways, storage terminals, airp.
-Communications comprise broadcast transmission infrastructures, satellite wireless network infrastructures. pect to generate future anager will review key IT's manager, and its requities of companies whos:- by of water, as well as favorts and seaports. income with the attributes including ental yield. nich focus primarily acilities for the The countries that the Fund may invest in include, but are not limited to Austr Malaysia, the Philippines, Singapore, South Korea, Taiwan and Thailand. alia, China, Hong Kong g, India, Indonesia,
+Fund Category Fund-of-Funds Base Currency RM Currency Class RM Class Financial Year End 31 August Launch Date 7 June 2007 Investment Objective The Fund aims to provide long-term capital appreciation and sustainable income through a combined investment in other collective investment schemes, namely REITs and infrastructure funds/ trusts.
+Note: Any material change to the Fund's investment objective would require Unit Holders' approval.
+Investment Policy and Strategy tment The Fund invests in REITs and infrastructure funds/ trusts that are listed on Asia-Pacific stock exchanges. and focuses on REITs that have historically generated regular income and also expect to generate future income. income with the attributes including ental yield. nich focus primarily accilities for the The countries that the Fund may invest in include, but are not limited to Australia, China, Hong Kong, India, Indonesia, Malaysia, the Philippines, Singapore, South Korea, Taiwan and Thailand.